MarianoMolina/project_alice/README.md

    - [Improved 9/24] Improve error handling and logging
       - [Added 9/24]: Logging folder, and better logs from all containers
       - [Added 9/24]: Logging managers with levels, allowing for dev and prod setups
+   - [Added 10/24]: Context size restrictions for LLM (removes context from the middle of the conversation), TTS (splits the prompt into chunks, and returns a list of files) and embedding (naive split into max chunk size) generations.

 8. **Unify the type files**: Create a single source of truth for types, enums, etc. Either in TS or Python, and the conversion logic to the other.